Dark Souls II: Gameplay

+Synopsis

+Like its predecessor, Dark Souls II employs minimalist storytelling to convey its plot and lore.
+Historical events in the world and their significance are often implicit or left to player interpretation rather than fully shown or explained.
+Most of the story is given to the player through dialogue from non-player characters, flavor text from items, and world design; how players progress through the story can vary heavily depending on their actions.

 Plot

-The story of Dark Souls II begins with a human who has become Undead, cursed to never die and doomed to eventually become a Hollow, a zombie-like being with no memories or purpose.
-The protagonist is also known as the Bearer of the Curse.
-To break the curse, the undead travels to the fallen kingdom of Drangleic and is tasked by the Emerald Herald with obtaining four Great Souls from powerful Old Ones whose names are long forgotten and forbidden.
+The story of Dark Souls II begins with a human who is cursed to become a Hollow, a zombie-like being, after dying.
+To break this curse, the undead travels to the fallen kingdom of Drangleic and is tasked by a mysterious figure known as the Emerald Herald with obtaining four Great Souls from other powerful undead.
 Once obtained, the Emerald Herald directs the undead to "Seek the King" in the capital.
-After fighting through the remains of the royal guards, the player encounters the Queen Nashandra, who reveals that the king failed in his duty and fled his kingdom long ago.
+After fighting through the remains of the royal guards, the player encounters the Queen Nashandra, who says that King Vendrick failed in his duty and fled his kingdom long ago.
 She asks the protagonist to slay the king.

 Near the end of the Queen's quest, the player learns that the ruin of the kingdom was in fact caused by Nashandra.
-She came to the king and deceived him into launching an ill-fated invasion across the sea into the lands of the Giants.
+She came to the king and deceived him into launching an ill-fated invasion across the sea into the lands of the giants.
 She coveted their souls and sought to steal their power.
-Though the raid succeeded in stealing the Giant's unspecified power, the Giants retaliated.
-Invading Drangleic, the Giants eventually destroyed the kingdom.
-With his kingdom in ruins, the king discovered Nashandra's true purpose and locked himself inside the Undead Crypt.
+Though the raid succeeded in stealing the giants' unspecified power, the giants retaliated.
+Invading Drangleic, they eventually destroyed the kingdom.
+With his kingdom in ruins, the king discovered Nashandra's true purpose and locked himself inside the Undead Crypt, to protect the kingdom's power and secrets from her, using different methods to ensure the Throne of Want, her desired object and linked to the source of his kingdom's power, lay beyond her grasp.

-In order to confront Nashandra, the player character travels to the keep of Aldia, the King's brother, to obtain the Ashen Mist Heart, an artifact that allows a form of time travel, by accessing the "memories" of corpses.
-The player must enter the memories of a deceased Giant to defeat the Giant Lord during the invasion and claim his power for their own.
-Confronting the Emerald Herald one final time, she states that Nashandra is a fragment of Manus, the final boss in the Artorias of the Abyss expansion in Dark Souls.
-She then asks the protagonist to put Nashandra to rest and to take the Throne of Want.
+The player meets the Emerald Herald one final time, who states that Nashandra is a fragment of Manus, who was the final boss in the Artorias of the Abyss expansion in Dark Souls.
+She then asks the protagonist to put Nashandra to rest and to link the fire or let it die out, a choice left to the character after taking the Throne of Want.

-In the Scholar of the First Sin version of the game, the base story changes slightly, notably with the addition of Aldia after the defeat of Nashandra.
-If the player has defeated King Vendrick, Aldia attempts to help the protagonist understand that there might be a way out of the endless cycle of death and rebirth.
-The player is given a choice: they can either take the throne, thus allowing the cycle of Age of Fire and Dark to continue; or the player can abscond the throne, resisting the effects of Hollowing and following their own unknown path beyond light or dark.
+In Scholar of the First Sin, the base story changes slightly, notably with the addition of Aldia, King Vendrick's brother, to the final area, provided the DLC has been completed.
+Aldia appears several times throughout the game, offering the player cryptic hints about the cyclical nature of the world.
+Aldia, with the memory of King Vendrick, attempt to help the protagonist understand that there might be another way, a way out of the cycle of light and dark.
+The player is given two options: They can give the character a choice to kindle the fire or abandon it, as in the first game; or the player can abscond the throne, and follow their own path beyond light or dark.